KillerCamo/Boned/README.md

 - **Totem Animation** : When a player hits another player with the bone, it will play the totem animation but with the bone item... it's really cool looking!

-- **Bone growth** : Depending on how many times a player has been tagged, it will result in the bone changing length
+- **Bone growth** : Depending on how many times a player has been tagged, it will result in the bone changing length (Requires Resource Pack)

 ![2024-09-22_13 55 35](https://github.com/user-attachments/assets/14177cdc-46c5-428c-895a-b1b4ffc8dda3)